 The Beat Format introduces the learner to the divisions of sound and silence within the song.
-This format is also useful in singing or chanting pitches to the beat divisions, a technique used by many middle and high school music programs, and first introduced to our founder, while in high school (1973), by Robert Shaw during an All-State rehearsal.
+Returning to the Beat Format once the pitches are mastered is very useful in singing or chanting pitches to the beat divisions, a technique used by many middle and high school music programs, and first introduced to our founder, while in high school (1973), by Robert Shaw during an All-State rehearsal.

 “We owe it to the composer that pitches start and end in their allotted time.”